jjfiv/remodel/README.md

  - detect and abort on circular dependencies.
  - complain if actions are not provided for building targets
  - complain if a target depends on a source file that is not present in the filesystem.
- - detect if it is being invoked on a directory where another remodel process is running.
-It maintains a lockfile in the .remodel directory.
  - detect if actions do not create the targets specified by the remodelfile
  - detect if build file cannot create the required targets (after building what it can)